usmaanalii/javascript/JavaScript30/analysis.md

 This is the blanket term that refers to `bubbling` and `capturing`.
-It essentially means that events will cascade up and down the document object model from the `event target` to the `window` object.
+It essentially means that events will cascade up and down the document object model from the event `target` to the `window` object.

 The direction of propagation can be both ways.

-One nice summary of the propagation is by dividing it into three phases, as follows.
+A nice summary of the concept is explained by dividing it into three phases.

 This was taken from the following [article](https://www.sitepoint.com/event-bubbling-javascript/).

 - `capture phase` - From the window to the event target
 - `target phase` - The event target